 A variety of criminal actions can be taken against police officers.
 Police informants usually initiate criminal actions.
-Private citizens can institute summary criminal actions; this is known as private The party presenting evidence in court on behalf of the state or Commonwealth government against a person accused of committing a crime.
-Also called the Crown..
-IBAC can also initiate criminal prosecutions against police officers.
+Private citizens can institute summary criminal actions; this is known as private prosecution.
+The Independent Broad-based Anti-corruption Commission can also initiate criminal prosecutions against police officers.

-Serious charges A document that sets out what a person wants to happen to their money and other property after they die. not progress beyond the committal stage unless the Director of Public Prosecutions is prepared to take on the case.
-Criminal prosecutions against police officers, or anyone else, need to be proven The level of proof (or standard of proof) required in criminal trials.
-If there is any reasonable doubt about the case made by the prosecution, the offence has not been proved, and the defendant will be found not guilty..
+Serious charges will not progress beyond the committal stage unless the Director of Public Prosecutions is prepared to take on the case.
+Criminal prosecutions against police officers, or anyone else, need to be proven beyond reasonable doubt.

 You should seek legal advice before initiating private prosecution (see Chapter 2.4: Legal services that can help).